 DiCindio Law LLC | December 28, 2021 | Criminal Defense

-Having a warrant issued against you is a serious matter.
+Having a warrant issued against you in Pennsylvania is a serious matter.
 You should seek legal counsel right away.
 Some people fail to meet with an attorney despite having outstanding warrants.
 This is especially common when the warrant was issued in another state.
 They may even believe they will escape legal consequences by avoiding that state.

 If you have an out-of-state warrant for arrest, you should see a lawyer immediately.
 Legal representation could play a critical role in your case’s outcome.

-Understanding Out of State Arrest Warrants
+Understanding Out of State Arrest Warrants in Pennsylvania

 A warrant permits law enforcement to arrest you and bring you into custody on criminal charges.
 There are two main types of out-of-state arrest warrants: warrants for felonies and warrants for misdemeanors.